Ways to stop your dog from barking excessively

 If your dog barks at you to demand attention, don’t get cross and shout back.
 For starters, this will do nothing to curb the barking as they will probably think you’re barking along with them.
 The best way to deal with “demand” barking is to turn your back and ignore them – no eye contact, no shouting, nothing.
 When your dog stops barking, you can turn around and give them attention.

-6. Collars to stop dogs barking
+6. Avoid collars to stop dogs barking

 There are products on the market such as anti-bark collars that deliver small electric shocks when a dog barks.
 However, these are illegal in some parts of the UK and considered to be cruel and ineffective by most veterinary professionals.
 They don’t solve the root of the problem, and your dog will more than likely take its frustration or fear out on its owners in a different way, such as chewing up the furniture.